Understanding the connection between physical and mental health is essential because they go hand in hand.

 1. Reduces Stress and Anxiety

-Exercise prompts the brain to release endorphins, often called “feel-good” hormones.
-These chemicals act as natural mood elevators and painkillers, helping to relieve stress and anxiety.
-Activities such as brisk walking, yoga, or dancing can lower cortisol levels—the hormone responsible for stress—and create a sense of calm.
+Exercise prompts the brain to release endorphins, natural mood elevators that relieve stress and anxiety.
+Activities like brisk walking, yoga, or dancing lower cortisol levels and create a sense of calm.
+This is just one example of how exercise affects mental health positively, especially for women managing daily pressures.

 3. Builds Emotional Resilience